 The simple answer is no.

 First, a trust allows you to leave your assets to the people you choose in the manner you desire.
-For instance, you can specify that your underage child will not inherit until age 30 to protect him or her from spending his or her inheritance the moment he or she turn 18 years old.
+For instance, you can specify that your underage child will not inherit until age 30 to protect him or her from blowing his or her inheritance the second he or she turn 18 years old.

 Second, a trust protects beneficiaries from the long and costly probate court process.
 Without a trust, in many cases, your beneficiaries will be stuck in the expensive probate court process for approximately a year, at a minimum, to transfer title of real property.